Investment Outlook 2014: Are you Ready to Race with Stallions?

 SEC will try to make it clear for investors whether an IT platform offering 506(c) securities is acting like a VC Fund, a bulletin board or a broker-dealer.
 There is some confusion on this now, but that will soon be clear.

-There will be attrition in the pending Funding Portal community as many aspiring funding portals will begin to pursue Regulation D 506 offerings as Title III crowdfunding equity are now 18 months delayed.
-Several will stall and leave the space as they won’t have the strength or financial standing to stay in business until the final rule of adoption from the SEC and FINRA takes place.
+There will be attrition in the pending Funding Portal community as many aspiring funding portals will begin to pursue Regulation D 506 offerings, a shift influenced by the growing interest in casinos not on Gamstop UK.
+Experts note that the appeal of these offshore casinos attracts both investors and entrepreneurs seeking higher returns outside regulated markets.
+Meanwhile, Title III crowdfunding equity has been delayed by 18 months, forcing several portals to stall and potentially exit the space due to insufficient strength or financial standing.
+This uncertainty persists until the final rules of adoption from the SEC and FINRA are established, leaving many funding portals in a precarious position.

 The surviving IT funding portals will either apply to become brokers or will partner with them so they may have more earning pipelines.
 One reason for doing this will be that commissions are allowed for middlemen.